Why Do You Have To Ask Me If I Will Be Working With Children Or Vulnerable People?

 Spent convictions legislation limits the disclosure of past convictions which are older and of a less serious nature.
 The legislation aims to reduce discrimination against individual’s with certain convictions within their police history.
 The scheme exists in all Australian states and territories.

-While certain past convictions may not be released on your National Police Certificate, there are some specific offences which will be disclosed no matter how dated they are.
+While certain past convictions may not be released on your National Police Check, there are some specific offences which will be disclosed no matter how dated they are.
 Whether or not the spent convictions are disclosed depends on its relevance and the purpose behind the police check.

 The correct spent convictions regimes will be applied by the individual police agencies prior to disclosing the information.